Student Rights & Responsibilities

 Michigan Department of Licensing and Regulatory Affairs (LARA)

 The Michigan Department of Licensing and Regulatory Affairs is the agency designated to review complaints against institutions of higher education.
 Complaints concerning Mid Michigan College education activities should be referred to this agency.
-Students or prospective students wishing to file a complaint, refer to this document.

 Students who do not reside in Michigan may contact the authority in their home state, which may be found on the website of the State Higher Education Executive Officers Association.